misbahgit/exam-paper/README.md

 ```

 ## Additional Information
-- Blank Space: Use \blank[width] to create a blank space for short answers.
-The default width is 2 cm.
+- Blank Space: Use \blank[width] to create a blank space for short answers or Fill in the blanks.
+If a width is specified it will leave a blank space of the length otherwise the default width is 2 cm.
 - Question Numbering: The \regularquestion command automatically increments question numbers, and \questionlabel adds "Q" before each question number.
 - Custom headerfooter: The header displays the type of paper, page number, paper code.
 Footer automatically displays moderation lines, the total number of questions, and space for examiner signatures.